-In 2017-18 and the forward years, the AAT will continue work on transitioning to a more integrated digital operating environment.
-Our digital strategy identifies a range of initiatives, including a more intuitive and usable website, new online service and information exchange options for external users, integrated case management tools and better systems for managing records.
+The AAT's digital strategy provides a roadmap for implementing a range of initiatives that will deliver an integrated digital operating environment for the Tribunal.
+These include a more intuitive and usable website, new online service and information exchange options for external users, integrated case management tools and better systems for managing information.
 New and more consistent online service options will increase the convenience and accessibility of the AAT's services for our users.
 Improved internal systems will help our members and staff to work more effectively and efficiently to deliver our services.
-The AAT will also continue to harmonise and develop our underlying ICT infrastructure to support the Tribunal's work.